 Today he remains a link connecting the old order with the new, well and popularly known from the Rio Grande in Texas to the British possessions among cattlemen and cowboys as “Ham” Bell, respected by them as a fearless officer, and by all as a public-spirited citizen.

 When the government abandoned Fort Dodge as a military post, there was a lack of decision among the people as to the best use to be made of the grounds and buildings.
 It was Mr. Bell who originated the idea of converting the place into a State Soldiers’ Home.
-He broached the project to John McEvalla and Captain Howard, old soldiers of Dodge City, who secured a favorable resolution from their Grand Army Post.
+He broached the project to John McEvalla and Captain Howard, old Dodge City soldiers, who secured a favorable resolution from their Grand Army Post.

-Mr. Bell is a member of the American Auto Association and of the Touring Club of America.
-The penniless boy of forty-four years ago is today a wealthy man.
-He has made it in Kansas, by brawn, brain and intelligent and industrious effort.
+Mr. Bell is a member of the American Auto Association and the Touring Club of America.
+The penniless boy of 44 years ago is today a wealthy man.
+He has made it in Kansas, by brawn, brain, and intelligent and industrious effort.
 Besides his garage he has an 8,000-acre ranch near Dodge City, where he raises horses and is extensively engaged in the cattle business.

 Mr. Bell was married on August 1, 1874, to Miss Josephine Dugan, a daughter of James Dugan, a farmer of Barber County, Kansas.
 To this union was born one son, Hamilton B. Bell, Jr., born November 22, 1876, who is now a traveling salesman, with headquarters at Salt Lake City, Utah.
 Mrs. Bell died on October 7, 1900.
 Mr. Bell is a Knight Templar Mason, a Noble of the Mystic Shrine, and a member of the Benevolent and Protective Order of Elks.
-During the thirty-five years or more of his residence a Dodge City no citizen has been more closely identified with its upbuilding and with the development of southwestern Kansas than has Mr. Bell.
-Generous to a fault, he has both made and spent fortunes, but he still remains an active and energetic business man, wealthy, popular, and occupying an enviable position in the love and esteem of his fellow citizens.
+During the 35 years or more of his residence, a Dodge City no citizen has been more closely identified with its upbuilding and southwestern Kansas development than has Mr. Bell.
+Generous to a fault, he has both made and spent fortunes.
+However, he remains an active and energetic businessman, wealthy, popular, and occupying an enviable position in his fellow citizens’ love and esteem.

 Editor’s Note: After this 1912 account, Hamilton Bell continued to live in Dodge City until his death in 1947.
 He was the longest living Old West Sheriff and Marshal in the history of the American West.
-Living in lawless Dodge City during its boisterous cattle days, he was acquainted and or friends with such men as Wyatt Earp, Doc Holliday, Luke Short, Bat Masterson and numerous other colorful Old West characters.
-The rigid, stand-up lawman who seldom drew his guns and never shot a man during his 30 years of law enforcement, arrested more outlaws, with a warrant, than any other lawman in the West.
-He retired about 1911 and, at the age of ninety, was operating a pet shop in Dodge City, selling canaries, his favorite bird.
+Living in lawless Dodge City during its boisterous cattle days, he was acquainted with such men as Wyatt Earp, Doc Holliday, Luke Short, Bat Masterson, and numerous other colorful Old West characters.
+The rigid, stand-up lawman who seldom drew his guns and never shot a man during his 30 years of law enforcement arrested more outlaws, with a warrant, than any other lawman in the West.
+He retired about 1911 and, at the age of 90, was operating a pet shop in Dodge City, selling canaries, his favorite bird.